Isokelekel: Invasion of Pohnpei

 According to many versions, war broke out at Nan Madol after playing between local children and those from Isokelekel's canoe escalated into a fight.
 In another version, Isokelekel had his lieutenant provoke a local warrior at a prearranged encounter.
 Other accounts hold that Isokelekel staged an insurrection after winning the trust of his hosts, and with help from the oppressed locals.
 Another says that upon seeing the fortifications at Nan Madol, Isokelekel decided to withdraw, but was aided by a scorned and outcast woman from the ruling Saudeleur family.
-In some versions, Isokelekel's warriors are aided by hidden weapons that suddenly appeared.
+In some versions, Isokelekel's warriors are aided by hidden weapons that suddenly appear.

-One prominent event during the war was the throwing of a spear through the foot of Isokelekel's lieutenant during his retreat, however the thrower and the identity of the lieutenant vary among versions of the legend.
-Some state the lieutenant, named Nahnparadak or Nahnapas, drove his own spear into his foot to anchor it amid the retreat to rally the invaders.
+One prominent event during the war was the throwing of a spear through the foot of Isokelekel's lieutenant during his retreat, however, the thrower and the identity of the lieutenant vary among versions of the legend.
+Some state the lieutenant, named Nanparadak or Nahnapas, drove his spear into his foot to anchor it amid the retreat to rally the invaders.
 Others say Isokelekel himself threw the spear.

-The tide of war reversed several times, but ended against the Saudeleur, who retreated with his army into the main island of Pohnpei.
+The tide of war reversed several times but ended against the Saudeleur, who retreated with his army into the main island of Pohnpei.
 In some versions, Isokelekel lost an eye in his conquest of Nan Madol.
 As the Saudeleur lord retreated, his lieutenant cast a stone at Isokelekel, blinding and maiming him.
-Later, in admiration of his skill and gall, Isokelekel made this warrior his own general, whose descendants today hold places of honor in ceremonial feasts beside Isokelekel's own descendants.
+Later, in admiration of his skill and gall, Isokelekel made this warrior his general, whose descendants today hold places of honor in ceremonial feasts beside Isokelekel's descendants.
 Most versions of the Isokelekel myth include a character called Lepen Moar, aide to the Saudeleur, though there is no consensus on his role.
-He variously fails to provide food to Isokelekel's party, leading to war; or leads the Saudeleur army to initially route the invasion; or was in fact the lieutenant who threw the stone striking Isokelekel.
+He variously fails to provide food to Isokelekel's party, leading to war; or leads the Saudeleur army to initially route the invasion; or was the lieutenant who threw the stone striking Isokelekel.

 Legend recounts that the battle ended as Saudeleur lord Saudemwohl retreated ever uphill to a stream, where he transformed into a fish and remains today.